Can’t I walk on my own?

 Commune and council.
 On a guided class, sharing takes place in a safe space.
 Frequently, people benefit from listening to these authentic sharing, and from being heard by others if they choose to share.
 A precious social connection is built.
 On your own, you miss out on this very crucial and transformative part of guided classes.

 Commitment.
 For various reasons, we simply are not able to commit to matters that we know we ought to be doing.
 This is normal, this is human.
-By having a guide, you are making a commitment to another person and to yourself, and could benefit you by getting you out there.
+By having a facilitator, you are making a commitment to another person and to yourself, and could benefit you by getting you out there.

 Like yoga and tai chi, you can and you are encouraged to practice on your own.
-But having a trained and experienced guide to lead and facilitate your forest therapy practice simply eases you into the zone for a full immersion in nature.
+But having a trained and experienced facilitator to lead and facilitate your forest therapy practice simply eases you into the zone for a full immersion in nature.